vercel/next.js/docs/deployment.md

 1. [Sign up to Vercel](https://vercel.com/signup) (no credit card is required).
 2. After signing up, you’ll arrive on the [“Import Project”](https://vercel.com/new) page.
 Under “From Git Repository”, choose the Git provider you use and set up an integration.
 (Instructions: [GitHub](https://vercel.com/docs/git/vercel-for-github) / [GitLab](https://vercel.com/docs/git/vercel-for-gitlab) / [BitBucket](https://vercel.com/docs/git/vercel-for-bitbucket)).
 3. Once that’s set up, click “Import Project From …” and import your Next.js app.
 It auto-detects that your app is using Next.js and sets up the build configuration for you.
-No need to change anything — everything should work fine!
+No need to change anything — everything should work just fine!
 4. After importing, it’ll deploy your Next.js app and provide you with a deployment URL.
 Click “Visit” to see your app in production.

 Congratulations!
-You’ve deployed your Next.js app!
+You’ve just deployed your Next.js app!
 If you have questions, take a look at the [Vercel documentation](https://vercel.com/docs).

 > If you’re using a [custom server](/docs/advanced-features/custom-server.md), we strongly recommend migrating away from it (for example, by using [dynamic routing](/docs/routing/dynamic-routes.md)).
 If you cannot migrate, consider [other hosting options](#other-hosting-options).